IBM-Bluemix-Docs/ComposeForMongoDB/dashboard-overview.md

 ### Command Line

 The **Command Line** is a preformatted command, which invokes `mongo` with the correct parameters.
-To use it, you need to have mongo tools installed on the local system.
-You can find out more about how to do this in [Connecting an external application](./connecting-external.html).
+To use it, you need the Mongo tools installed on the local system.
+You can find out more in [Connecting an external application](./connecting-external.html).

 ### SSL Certificate

 Your Compose {{site.data.keyword.cloud_notm}} service provides you with an SSL certificate that you can use to connect to your database.

+## Security

+Encryption at rest is enabled for all {{site.data.keyword.composeForMongoDB}} deployments.

 ## Instance Administration API